scottmckendry/sunsetr/README.md

 # sunsetr

-Automatic blue light filter for Hyprland, niri, and Wayland compositors
+Automatic blue light filter for Hyprland, Niri, and everything Wayland

 ![This image was taken using a shader to simulate the effect of hyprsunset](sunsetr.png)